beingRD/Vapor-Dummy-Example/README.md

 refer to this link to install: https://brew.sh/
 ```

-4. To enable/disble services for Postgres
+4. To enable/disble services for PostgreSQL
 ```
 $dev brew services start postgresql
 $dev brew services stop postgresql